redwoodjs/redwood/docs/docs/how-to/file-uploads.md

 We're borrowing the styles from the submit button and making sure that the image has both a top and bottom margin so it doesn't crash into the new button.

 ## Safe usage of your free plan
-Having a free plan is great, but if we just load images and never actually remove the unnecessary ones, we'll be in trouble.
+Having a free plan is great, but if you just load images and never actually remove the unnecessary ones, you'll be in trouble.

 To avoid this, we'd better implement the `deleteImage` mutation.
-It will enable us to make a call to the Filestack API to remove our resources, and on success, we will remove the row in the `Image` model.
+It will enable you to make a call to the Filestack API to remove your resources, and on success, you will remove the row in the `Image` model.

-We are going to need a new `.env` called `REDWOOD_ENV_FILESTACK_SECRET`, which we can find in Filestack > Security > Policy & Signature: App Secret.
+You are going to need a new `.env` called `REDWOOD_ENV_FILESTACK_SECRET`, which you can find in Filestack > Security > Policy & Signature: App Secret.

 Also, let's add this package to the right side of our current concern: